20klompr/xPro-V5/Motor_connectors.md

 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/Stepper_drw.jpg" width="800">

-_NOTE: switching the polarity<sub>(1)</sub> of either (one) coil will reverse the stepper's direction - also the color codes shown below may not apply to your particular Motors_
+_NOTE: the color codes shown may not apply to your particular Motors_; also, depending on your machine configuration, switching the polarity of either (one) coil<sub>(1)</sub> may be required to change the stepper's direction.
 <img src="https://github.com/Spark-Concepts/xPro-V5/blob/main/images/nema23-reversed-y2.jpg" width="600">